 India, known as the "Land of Spices," is a major producer and exporter of spices, including coriander, which is cultivated primarily in Rajasthan and Madhya Pradesh, contributing about 80% of total production (Dubey, 2017).
 Coriander (Coriandrum sativum L.), an annual herb of the Apiaceae family, is valued for its aromatic seeds and nutrient-rich leaves, widely used in culinary and medicinal applications.
 Organic farming, which enhances soil health through organic inputs like vermicompost and bio-fertilizers, is gaining prominence due to its eco-friendly nature and ability to improve crop yield (Charyulu et al., 2017).
 Bio-fertilizers such as Azotobacter and Azospirillum helps in nitrogen fixation, reducing reliance on chemical fertilizers and promoting sustainable spice production.
 This study aims to assess the effect of organic manures on coriander's growth and seed yield and identify the best manure combinations to optimize production.

-Material and methods
+Materials and methods

 The present study entitled “Organic nutrient strategies for improving growth dynamics and flowering in coriander (Coriandrum sativum L.)” was carried out during 2021–2023 in Sendurai village, Ariyalur District, Tamil Nadu.
-The experiment followed a Randomized Block Design (RBD) with 13 treatments replicated three times.
+The experiment followed a Randomized Block Design (RBD) with 13 treatments replicated thrice.
 Treatments involved different combinations of vermicompost, sheep manure and cattle manure at varying rates, along with seed treatment or soil application of Azospirillum and Azotobacter.
 The treatments were as follows: T1 – Vermicompost 3 t/ha (Azospirillum + Azotobacter) Seed treatment, T2 – Vermicompost 3 t/ha (Azospirillum + Azotobacter) Soil application, T3 – Vermicompost 4 t/ha (Azospirillum + Azotobacter) Seed treatment, T4 – Vermicompost 4 t/ha (Azospirillum + Azotobacter) Soil application, T5 – Sheep manure 5 t/ha (Azospirillum + Azotobacter) Seed treatment, T6 – Sheep manure 5 t/ha (Azospirillum + Azotobacter) Soil application, T7 – Sheep manure 10 t/ha (Azospirillum + Azotobacter) Seed treatment, T8 – Sheep manure 10 t/ha (Azospirillum + Azotobacter) Soil application, T9 – Cattle manure 5 t/ha (Azospirillum + Azotobacter) Seed treatment, T10 – Cattle manure 5 t/ha (Azospirillum + Azotobacter) Soil application, T11 – Cattle manure 10 t/ha (Azospirillum + Azotobacter) Seed treatment, T12 – Cattle manure 10 t/ha (Azospirillum + Azotobacter) Soil application and T13 – Control.
 Each plot measured 2 m × 2 m, with a spacing of 20 cm × 15 cm, accommodating 130 plants per plot.
-Coriander seeds, collected from farmers' fields, exhibited bushy erect plants with dark shiny foliage, good plant vigor and dual-purpose utility.
+Coriander seeds, collected from farmers' fields, exhibited bushy erect plants with dark shiny foliage, good plant vigour and dual-purpose utility.
 Before sowing, the seeds were rubbed to split into two halves and sown in furrows at a depth of 2–2.5 cm, followed by light irrigation.
 Organic manures were calculated according to treatment combinations and incorporated into the soil one week before sowing.
 Bio-fertilizers Azospirillum and Azotobacter were applied as per the treatment schedule at the time of sowing.
 Growth and seed yield parameters were recorded to assess the effects of organic manures and bio-fertilizers on coriander performance.
 The mean of five plants was taken for analysis.
 The data recorded were subjected to statistical analysis by adopting the standard procedure of Panse and Sukhatme (1985).
-The critical differences were arrived at 5 per cent probability significance.
+The critical differences were calculated at 5 per cent probability level of significance.

 Result and discussion